 Africana Studies concentrators have the chance to extend their learning outside the classroom by participating in research, internships, and study abroad.

 Carter G. Woodson was an African-American historian and scholar who was instrumental in initiating Black Studies programs.
-Graduating seniors are eligible to submit work for the annual Carter G. Woodson Award in recognition of excellence for one of the following:
+Graduating seniors who wish to be considered for the annual Carter G. Woodson Award in recognition of excellence must submit the following:

-- An original project in the arts related to themes in the African, African-American, Afro-Caribbean, and/or Afro-Latino experience.
-This project may be a musical composition, a theatrical presentation, a project in the visual arts, or poetry.
+The original project in the arts should also be related to themes in the African, African American, Afro-Caribbean, and/or Afro-Latinx experience.
+This project may be a musical composition, a theatrical presentation, a project in the visual arts, or creative writing.

 All senior Africana Studies concentrators will be notified of the deadline when entries must be submitted to Susan Cunningham, associate director of concentrations, in Smith 329/331.
 An announcement of the winner will be made by the Provost's Office in April.

 Advanced research opportunities are available to students, where they work closely with a faculty member and present their research at the end of the year at the Holy Cross Academic Conference.
 Recent student research projects reveal the breadth of student work in the humanities, social sciences, arts, and STEM.
 Titles have included:

 - “Gandhian Non-violence and the Leadership of Martin Luther King, Jr.”

 - “Roots Before Branches: An Investigative Look at Diaspora Tourism”